afontenot/pyweight/docs/md/Technical Concepts.md

 requirement is incorrect.
-A person who weighs 150 kilograms will need more energy than one who weighs 100 kilograms, simply in virtue of needing to expend more energy to move the extra 50 kilograms from point A to point B. Published equations for basal metabolic response, and therefore also for TDEE, rely on body weight, height, and other characteristics.
+A person who weighs 150 kilograms will need more energy than one who weighs 100 kilograms, simply in virtue of needing to expend more energy to move the extra 50 kilograms from point A to point B, and because those cells need energy to sustain themselves.
+Published equations for basal metabolic response, and therefore also for TDEE, rely on body weight, height, and other characteristics.
 Since one's weight changes over the course of a diet, one's energy requirements will also.